 When paired with other beneficial components of addiction treatment, group therapy is extremely effective and helpful.
-Basically, group therapy is a therapy setting in which there is one therapist who leads a discussion of specific topics for a group of individuals.
+Group therapy for addiction is a therapy setting in which there is one therapist who leads a discussion of specific topics for a group of individuals.
 However, there are a few different types of group therapies which aim to address specific topics, educate about specific recovery goals, and develop specific skill sets needed throughout recovery.

-There are a number of benefits to attending group therapy sessions during time spent in treatment.
-Some of the benefits of group therapy may include:
+There are some benefits to attending group therapy sessions during the time spent in treatment.
+Some of the benefits of group therapy for addiction may include:

 While the structure of group therapy is relatively the same with each concept, there are a few different types of group therapy models.
 Here at Mountainview Recovery, we offer group therapy in a number of ways including: